 Ready to be freaked out?
 Scientists took bacteria from the microbiomes of overweight mice and transplanted them into the guts of normal mice.
 The recipient mice gained body fat despite the fact that they didn’t increase their food intake.
 The unhealthy bacteria in their guts were so busy over-stimulating insulin production, blocking nutrient absorption and increasing fat cell storage that these mice were unable to maintain a healthy weight.
 (11)

 We’ve combined these two because they both represent a malfunctioning of the immune system.

 Immune system UNDERactive= infections and inflammation

 How?
-Abnormal gut bacteria (dysbiosis) can start to damage your intestinal lining.
-When protein fragments pass through this damaged lining (something that’s never supposed to happen!), your immune cells pick them up as toxic invaders.
+Abnormal gut bacteria (dysbiosis) can start to compromise your intestinal lining.
+When protein fragments pass through this affected lining (something that’s never supposed to happen!), your immune cells pick them up as toxic invaders.
 They will mount a full-blown immune response.

-When this happens more frequently than it’s supposed to, it will trigger (in some of us) a genetic predisposition to autoimmunity.
+When this happens more frequently than it’s supposed to, it can trigger (in some of us) a genetic predisposition to autoimmunity.
 (14)

 There’s actually a subset of your microbiome responsible for estrogen metabolism (managing the estrogen load in your body), and dysbiosis can throw this out of whack too.
 (19)

 So why should you care about having healthy bacteria in your gut?
 Those good bacteria aren’t just important to help fend off the pathogenic bacteria, but they have their own critical, life-altering functions that they need to perform for you.

 Things like making vitamins (over 80% of vitamin B6 is made by bacteria – it doesn’t come from your food!), sweeping away waste, producing hormones, providing your cells with nourishment, communicating with your immune system.